 Licensed Practical Nursing Certificate

 A practical nursing certificate program includes lectures, clinical field experience and lab work.
 Coursework covers both basic and more advanced concepts of practical nursing.
 These classes help prospective LPNs master nursing tools and understand how to handle and communicate with patients.
 Sample courses include:

 - Practical nursing fundamentals

 - Nursing psychology

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (www.bls.gov) anticipated a 16% growth in job opportunities for licensed practical nurses between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (www.bls.gov) anticipated an 11% growth in job opportunities for licensed practical nurses between 2018 and 2028.
 More demand for healthcare from the public, along with a steadily growing elderly community and many LPNs leaving the occupation, were expected to contribute to the increase in employment.

 Continuing Education Information

 Graduates of certificate programs must pass the NCLEX-PN licensing exam before they become licensed practical nurses.
 Developed by the National Council of State Boards of Nursing, the NCLEX-PN covers safety procedures, integrity and health maintenance.
 Individual states may have additional requirements for LPN licensure.